Homa, Finau, Kim share 3rd-round lead at American Express

 Homa made nine birdies and shrugged off a double bogey on the way to a 7-under 65 in the third round Saturday, joining Tony Finau and Si Woo Kim atop the leaderboard at 15-under 201.

-Richy Werenski also shot a 65 and moved within a shot of the lead on the Stadium Course at PGA West near Palm Springs.
+Richy Werenski also shot a 65 and moved within a shot of the lead at PGA West near Palm Springs.
 Scotland’s Russell Knox shot the day’s low round with a 64 — one stroke off the course record — to join Brian Harman and Emiliano Grillo at 13 under.

+Finau and Kim both shot 67 and finished strong in the rain, joining Homa in prime position for a win.
+The tournament is Homa’s first of the new year on a course he has played regularly since he attended high school in Valencia, about two hours away in the Los Angeles area.

+“I wouldn’t say it’s ever easy to make birdies, but I’ve given myself a ton of looks,” Homa said.
+“I think we only missed a few greens today, which is good.
+You just want to keep staying in that rhythm on the greens when you’re rolling it well.”

+After beginning the third round three shots off the lead, Homa surged up the board with four birdies in his first five holes — before he put his tee shot in the water and two-putted for that double bogey on the seventh.
+Homa made up for it with birdies on five of his next eight holes, including three in a row down the back stretch.

+The Burbank-born son of a well-known acting coach is giving himself positive affirmations in his bid to embody the word on his arm.
+He didn’t even get down after a miserable triple bogey Friday in which he hit two shots into bunkers and a third into the water before two-putting from 4 feet on the 10th.

-Finau and Kim both shot 67.
-Kim was bogey-free, while the streakier Finau bounced back from a double bogey on the 13th with three consecutive birdies.
+Kim, who is chasing his third career win, played the Stadium Course without a bogey for the second time in three days, while the streakier Finau bounced back from a double bogey on the 13th with three consecutive birdies.

+Finau put his tee shot in the water on the 13th and then missed a 10-inch putt, but the Utah native rebounded with three of his eight birdies on a series of impressive approach shots.

+“Sometimes it’s not a terrible thing to hit a bad shot as long as you know what you did,” Finau said.
+“So it actually helped me on the holes coming in.
+I was able to hit a lot of quality shots really close, and I was able to finish off a solid round.”

 The field played through sparse desert rain in the afternoon.
 Precipitation finally fell in earnest when the final group reached the 18th hole, with Finau and Kim forced to pull out their umbrellas.